Neufund/ico-transparency-monitor/README.md

-# ICO-Transparency-Monitor
+# Transparency-Monitor

 [![Build Status](https://travis-ci.org/Neufund/ico-transparency-monitor.svg)](https://travis-ci.org/Neufund/ico-transparency-monitor) [![Greenkeeper badge](https://badges.greenkeeper.io/Neufund/generic-ico.svg)](https://greenkeeper.io/)

-Transparency-Monitor is a powerful tool that tracks ICOs for different features in order to evaluate how transparent these ICOs are.
+Transparency Monitor is a powerful tool that tracks ICOs/STOs for different features in order to evaluate how transparent these ICOs/STOs are.
 This is done by answering a number of questions, for example the availability of source code and quality of the ICOs/STOs smart-contract. <br/>

 In addition a number of generated graphs from these ICOs/STOs can help users assess statistically these ICOs/STOs.
 These graphs can be directly used for publication and articles related to analysis if ICOs/STOs.